inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

 In addition to the ``ResourceSets`` used by individual services, there are also ``Resources`` that are not in any set.
-There ``Resources`` can be shared by multiple services, with the limitation that any compile that produces them, has to produce them exactly the same.
+These ``Resources`` can be shared by multiple services, with the limitation that any compile that produces them, has to produce them exactly the same.
 For more information see :ref:`Partial Compiles<partial_compile>`.

 Service Instance Selection